WinUpGo

 • for young people - entertainment and a way to "earn."

-💡 "The state gets taxes, players get a chance,
+💡 "The state gets taxes, the players get a chance, and we get the development of the digital economy."

 (DNJL official, 2024 interview)